-Monmouth University offers a Direct Access Point of Service (POS) medical insurance plan through Horizon Blue Cross Blue Shield of New Jersey.
-Full-time employees are eligible for coverage, as well as their spouse, domestic partner, and dependent children.
+Beginning January 1, 2016, Monmouth University offers the following medical insurance plans through Horizon Blue Cross Blue Shield of New Jersey.
+Full-time employees are eligible for coverage, as well as their spouse, Civil Union Partner, and dependent children.

 Enrollment can occur only when an employee is hired at his/her initial benefit eligibility date, when a qualifying event occurs, or during the annual open enrollment period.